-Picking up mistakesSeptember 30th, 2013 in Neuroscience /
+Picking up mistakesSeptember 30, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—Musicians have sharper minds are able to pick up mistakes and fix them quicker than the rest of us, according to new research.

 The study, by researchers at the University of St Andrews, suggests that musical activity could protect against decline in mental abilities through age or illness.

 The work, published in the journal Neuropsychologia, extends previous findings that mental abilities are positively related to musical skills.
 The researchers say that the latest findings demonstrate the potential for 'far reaching benefits' of musical activity on mental and physical well-being.